 define('NONCE_SALT', 'a1G(Q|X`eX$p%6>K:Cba!]/5MAqX+L<A4yU_&CI)*w+#ZB+*yK*u-|]X_9V;:++6');

-Create Nginx Server Block For WordPress
+Configure the Nginx Server Block for WordPress on Ubuntu

 sudo nano /etc/nginx/sites-available/example.com.conf